Equity Release To Buy A Second Home In 2024

 Financial Assistance

-Equity release plan providers have varying fees involved, with some providing cashback incentives or alternative benefit packages to help lower the cost of accessing finance.
+Equity release plan providers charge varying fees, with some providing cashback incentives or alternative benefit packages to help lower the cost of accessing finance.

 By working with an independent advisor authorised and regulated by the FCA who specialises in equity release finance, they’ll be able to compare all plan providers, provide you with a list of recommendations and Key Illustrations and fact sheets detailing all the costs involved and state whether payments are required upfront or if they can be deferred and paid from the proceeds you release once approved.